alicolville/Weight-Tracker/readme.txt

 = 5.1.1 =

 Bug fix: When entering weights in Stones and Pounds, a user can no longer enter 14lbs.
 Instead, they need to up the stone measurement.
+Bug fix: When displaying a Stone / Pounds weight, if the pounds figure is 14lb, set it to 0 and increment Stones by one.

 = 5.1 =